prasadtara/Tune-Semester-Project/README.md

     - Enter the maximum boost pressure your engine’s boost system can produce in PSI, including atmospheric pressure (e.g., if atmospheric pressure is 14.7 PSI and        your turbo adds 6 PSI, enter 20.7).
     -     [NOTE: You must do research on the modification you're planning to make and enter those parameters accordingly.
-This means that you must do your research and caluclate with the PSI of boost that the turbo that YOU want to add to your vehicle would make.
+This means that you must do your research and calculate with the PSI of boost that the turbo that YOU want to add to your vehicle would make.
 This can be done a simple Google Search '(make and model of your preferred boost) boost pressure in PSI.']